Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Materials and Methods

 The first term $r_t$ represents the extrinsic reward.
 The second term $D_{KL}[q(z_{t}|o_{t},h_{t-1})||p(z_{t}|h_{t-1})]$ is the intrinsic reward for curiosity, scaled by a positive coefficient $\eta$.
 The third term $\mathcal{H}(\pi_{\phi} (a_{t+1} | h_{t}))$ is the intrinsic reward for motor entropy, scaled by a positive coefficient $\alpha$.
 The fourth term is the bootstrapped estimate of the next step's value, $\widehat{Q_{t+1}}$, which is weighted by a discount rate parameter $\gamma \in [0,1]$.
 The variable $done_t$ is zero for all steps except the episode's final step, where it is set to one.
 This restrains the definition of $Q_t$ to steps within the episode.
 The critic $Q_{\theta}(o_{t+1}, a_{t+1})$ is trained to generate $\widehat{Q_t}$, approximation of $Q_t$.
 The target critic $Q_{\bar{\theta}}(o_{t+1}, a_{t+1})$ is maintained for stability in the critic's training.
 Initially identical to the critic, the target critic is updated via Polyak averaging such that $\bar{\theta} \leftarrow \tau\theta + (1 - \tau) \bar{\theta}$ with $\tau \in [0,1]$.
 The actor $\pi_\phi(o_t)$ is trained to generate motor commands $a_t$ which maximize the critic's predictions of value.
 To mitigate positive bias, it is common to train multiple separate critics (each with its own target critic) \cite{pmlr-v80-haarnoja18b}.
 The actor is trained using the minimum predicted value across critics.
 Our model employs two separate critics.

-The forward model is trained dynamically over the course of exploratory learning by optimizing the model parameters $\psi$ to minimize the evidence free energy $F_{\psi}$ (Eq. \ref{eq:F_intro}) after each trial episode.
-The exact implementation of this process is described in the following subsection, Details of the Model Architecture.
+The forward model is trained dynamically over the course of exploratory learning by optimizing the model parameters $\psi$ to minimize the evidence free energy $F_{\psi}$ (Eq. \ref{eq:F}) after each trial episode.
+The exact implementation of this process is described in the supplementary material subsection, Details of the Model Architecture.